learn-co-curriculum/opening-a-lab-nitrous/README.md

 #### How to Fork a lab

-To get started, in Learn click "View on GitHub".
+When you are on a Lab page on Learn, you will click on "View on GitHub" in the Lab's menu.

 ![view_on_github_emph_nitrous](https://curriculum-content.s3.amazonaws.com/learn-ver/nitrous_view_on_github_emphasis.png)

-Next on Flatiron's Github page for the lab click the Fork button.
+The GitHub page for the Lab will open.
+You'll then click the Fork button on GitHub.

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/ironboard-labs-step-1.jpg" alt="Ironboard Labs Step 1">

-Then select your personal Github account as the location to fork to.
+You'll then select your personal Github account as the location to fork to.

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/ironboard-labs-step-1b.jpg" alt="Ironboard Labs Step 1B">